Altaf Hussain Hali: Writing

-While in Lahore Hali saw a new form of Mushaira, where instead of reciting poetry at will, poets were given a subject to write about.
+While in Lahore, Hali saw a new form of Mushaira, where instead of reciting poetry at will, poets were given a subject to write about.
 This was begun by Muhammad Husain Azad and the Director of Public Education, W. R. M. Holroyd.
 Hali composed four poems for this purpose: Nishat-e-Umeed (Delight of Hope), Manazra-a-Rahm-o-Insaaf (Dialogue between Mercy and Justice), Barkha Rut (Rainy Season) and Hubb-e-Watan (Patriotism).

 From 1874 until 1889 Hali taught at the Anglo Arabic School in Delhi.
-He was granted a stipend by the Chief Minister of Hyderabad in 1887 after which he immediately took retirement from the school to be able to devote himself full-time to creative writing.
-While at the Anglo Arabic School, he came into contact with Syed Ahmad Khan.
-He advised Hali to "write something like Marsiya-e-Andalus (dirge for Spain)" on the condition of the Muslims of India.
+He was granted a stipend by the Chief Minister of Hyderabad State in 1887, after which he immediately took retirement from the school to be able to devote himself full-time to creative writing.
+While at the Anglo Arabic School, he came into contact with Sir Syed Ahmad Khan.
+Sir Syed advised Hali to "write something like Marsiya-e-Andalus (dirge for Spain)" on the condition of the Muslims of India.
 Later Urdu writers called this moment: "This is the place where the Quom got a poet and the poet got a Quom".
 Hali therefore began to compose his epic poem, the Musaddas e-Madd o-Jazr e-Islam ("An elegiac poem on the Ebb and Tide of Islam").

-Khan acclaimed it upon its publication in 1879 in a letter to Hali:
+Sir Syed acclaimed it upon its publication in 1879 in a letter to Hali:

 It will be entirely correct if the modern age of Urdu poetry is dated from the date inscribed in Musaddas.
 I do not have the power of expression to describe the elegance, beauty and flow of this poem. ...
 I am undoubtedly its inspiration.
 I consider this poem among those finest deeds of mine that when God asks me what did you bring with you, I will say “Nothing but that I got Hali to write the Musaddas!”

-He also called it the "mirror of the nation's condition and an elegy expressive of its grief".
+Sir Syed also called it the "mirror of the nation's condition and an elegy expressive of its grief".
 In the Musaddas Hali condemned what he saw as dogmatism, obscurantism and bigotry, and he attributed the decline of India's Muslims to the discouragement of dissent and the placing of religious rituals above the spirit of religion.
 He concluded the poem by warning Muslims to repair their ship before it is ship-wrecked in a storm.

 The poem was very popular and apart from the first couple of editions, Hali dedicated the poem to the nation and took no royalties.
 Some scholars of Pakistani nationalism also consider the Mussadas an important text for the articulation of a future Muslim nation, Pakistan, which eventually was created in 1947.
 During an international seminar on Hali held in Delhi on 29 November 2001, scholars concluded that Hali could not have written the Musaddas without reading at least 5,000 pages of Islamic history.